-When a team fouls in soccer, the opposing team will be given a free-kick.
-Let’s look at what a free kick is, the different types of free-kick, and how they’re applied in soccer.
+The opposing team will be given a free kick when a team fouls in soccer.
+Let’s look at a free kick, the different types of a free kick, and how they’re applied in soccer.

 These rules are hugely important in the game and fascinating to know – By the end of this article, you’ll be in the know.